CAMPUS WRITING CENTER

 Information Access and User Privacy

-Electronic mail and other information passing over the College network, including information stored in user accounts and computers are considered to be private and confidential.
+Electronic mail and other information passing over the University network, including information stored in user accounts and computers are considered to be private and confidential.
 Although this type of information must be accessed by system personnel for the purpose of backups, network management, etc., the content of user files and network transmissions will not be viewed, monitored, or altered without the express permission of the user except in the following circumstances:

-Under these circumstances a Vice President of the College may authorize system support personnel to monitor the activities of a specified account or computer system and to search electronic information stored in that account.
+Under these circumstances a Vice President of the University may authorize system support personnel to monitor the activities of a specified account or computer system and to search electronic information stored in that account.
 The authority for this search must be requested on an account-by-account basis and monitoring will be restricted to the specified account.
 If this search provides evidence of violation the account will be disabled and action taken with appropriate authorities.

-Private Machines Connected to the College Network
+Private Machines Connected to the University Network

 4. Private machines may be used to support anonymous ftp, http, or gopher services when these services fall within the definition of scholarly use.
-Unless otherwise approved, in writing, provisions for interactive login services for non-College affiliated users is prohibited.
+Unless otherwise approved, in writing, provisions for interactive login services for non-University affiliated users is prohibited.

-5. Should the College have reason to believe that a privately owned system is using the network inappropriately, network traffic to and from that system will be monitored and, if justified, the system will be disconnected and appropriate punitive action will be taken.
+5. Should the University have reason to believe that a privately owned system is using the network inappropriately, network traffic to and from that system will be monitored and, if justified, the system will be disconnected and appropriate punitive action will be taken.

 STUDENT IDENTIFICATION CARDS